In this section

 If the transfer includes US shares, the recipient will need a valid W-8BEN before the transfer.

-Simply log in to your account and go to 'Documents & Help' in the main menu.
-Click on 'Upload forms and documents'.
-Read the instructions and then choose 'Stock transfer form' and click on 'Download now'.
+When you've completed the form log in to your account and go to 'Documents & Messages' in the main menu.
+Select 'Upload forms and documents'.
+Use the scan and upload tool to send the form.
+We'll let you know when we've completed your instruction.

 Help and support

-Transferring your shares to Fidelity in the UK
+Moving cash or shares to the UK

 Outside UK